Dog food - Which one is right for my dog?

-Dry food is probably the most well-known type of food for dogs.
-It is produced industrially and consists of pressed or extruded croquettes.
+Dry food is probably the most well-known type of dog food.
+It is industrially produced and consists of pressed kibble.

 -